Programs and Degrees

 With a rich history of behavioral health education stretching back to the 1950s, the Counseling and Family Sciences department offers multiple master's and doctoral programs emphasizing whole-person care within a Christian environment.
 Both the MFT and the DMFT are COAMFTE-accredited.

-- Doctorate in Marital and Family Therapy (DMFT)
+- Doctor of Marital and Family Therapy (DMFT)

 - Certificate in Clinical Mediation